Dirac series for complex $E_8$

 \section{Introduction}

 The notion of Dirac operator plays an important role in representation theory of real reductive groups.
 In the 1970s, Parthasarathy \cite{P1, P2} and Schmid used Dirac operators to give a geometric realization of the discrete series.
 Later, Vogan in \cite{V2} introduced the notion of {\bf Dirac cohomology} for irreducible representations in order to find sharper estimates for the spectral gap for locally symmetric spaces.
-He formulated a conjecture on its relationship with the infinitesimal character of the representation, and was subsequently proven by Huang and Pand\v zi\'c in \cite{HP1}.
+He formulated a conjecture on its relationship with the infinitesimal character of the representation, which was subsequently proven by Huang and Pand\v zi\'c in \cite{HP1}.

-One application of Dirac cohomology is to have a better understanding the of unitary dual $\widehat{G}$.
-Indeed, the set of unitary $(\mathfrak{g},K)-$modules with non-zero Dirac cohomology (the {\bf Dirac series}) $\widehat{G}^d$ contains a large example of interesting unitary representations.
+One application of Dirac cohomology is to have a better understanding of the unitary dual $\widehat{G}$.
+Indeed, the set of unitary $(\mathfrak{g},K)-$modules with non-zero Dirac cohomology (the {\bf Dirac series}) $\widehat{G}^d$ contains a large amount of interesting unitary representations.
 For instance, it is not hard to show that $\widehat{G}^d$ strictly contains all unitary modules with non-zero $(\mathfrak{g},K)-$cohomology.
-By the work of \cite{VZ}, this implies $\widehat{G}^d$ contains all $A_\frq(\lambda)$ modules in good range.
-Later, it was shown in \cite{SR} that these modules characterize all unitary modules with strongly regular infinitesimal characters.
-Also, \cite{BP1} and \cite{BP2} classified all unipotent representations appearing in $\widehat{G}^d$ for all complex groups and some real reductive groups.
+By Salamanca-Riba and Vogan-Zuckerman \cite{SR, VZ}, this implies that $\widehat{G}^d$ contains all $A_\frq(\lambda)$ modules in good range.
+Later, it was shown that these modules characterize all unitary modules with strongly regular infinitesimal characters.
+Also, Barbasch and Pand\v zi\'c \cite{BP1, BP2} classified all unipotent representations appearing in $\widehat{G}^d$ for all complex groups and some real reductive groups.